hruthiksh21/Sales-Revenue-Analysis-Project/README.md

-This project analyzes Superstore Sales Data to uncover insights about sales performance, profit trends, and regional performance using Python (Pandas, Matplotlib, Seaborn)
+This Project Analyzes Superstore Sales Data to Uncover Insights About Sales Performance, profit Trends, and Regional Performance Using Python (Pandas, Matplotlib, Seaborn)
-The goal is to explore which regions, categories, and months generate the most revenue and profit, helping business teams make data-driven decisions
+The goal is to Explore which Regions, Categories, and Months generate the most Revenue and Profit, Helping Business Teams make Data Driven Decisions